jtomori/vex_tutorial/README.md

 ### How to use it
 You can clone, or [directly download](https://github.com/jtomori/vex_tutorial/archive/master.zip) this repository.<br>
 It contains **examples.hipnc** and [**vex/include/myLib.h**](./vex/include/myLib.h) files which are full of various examples with explanations in comments.<br>
 It is the best to check all the nodes with open *Geometry Spreadsheet* and *Console Output* windows to see values of attributes and output text.
-Alternatively you can use this page for quick looking at the topics covered and some of the code that I include here as well.
+Alternatively you can use this page for quick looking at the topics covered and most of the code that I include here as well.
 I am not including here all of the code since sometimes it might not make a lot of sense outside of Houdini.
 Where necessary I include related functions from *myLib.h* or attach screenshots.

 <br>